Understanding Motor Neurone Disease (MND) Understanding Motor Neurone Disease (MND)

 Environmental Factors

-Medications: Riluzole is one of the few drugs approved that can slightly extend survival.
-Other medications aim to relieve symptoms such as muscle cramps and stiffness.
+Medications: Riluzole is one of the few drugs approved for MND.
+It won’t stop the disease, but it can slow it down a bit.
+Other meds help with symptoms like muscle cramps and stiffness.

 Living with MND